ojourmel/it-lessons/lesson1/Theory.md

    the larger network.

 3. Because the Internet was developed, and created using many different peoples ideas and expertize, it is important for those people to communicate their ideas.
 One of the simplest forms of group communication is a mailing list.
    RFCs are a way of presenting a topic, often on a mailing list, and allowing others to give input on the issue.
 RFCs also maintain a record of many of the ideas surrounding the Internet, and will be referenced many times throughout these lessons.

+   RFCs are a common way of defining a protocol, and the specifications of that protocol (like TCP, and what a TCP packet should look like).